 Preservation of natural resources within some natural range of variation is a core mandate of National Parks in Alaska and elsewhere.
 Both ANILCA and the NPS Management Policies of 2006 have language that requires parks to manage resources “...at levels they would occur absent human domination over the landscape” and in their ‘natural’ condition.
 While concern over ‘unnatural’ abundances of park resources often focus on rare or depleted resources (endangered wildlife, rare fish, soundscape, wilderness), it is equally important to manage overabundant resources, even if they are a natural component of park ecosystems.

-Sitka National Historical Park currently faces a question in regard to potential overabundance of Pink salmon in the Ḵaasda Héen or Indian River.
+Sitka National Historical Park currently faces a question regarding recent abundance of pink salmon in the Ḵaasda Héen or Indian River.
 The river is the predominant aquatic resource in the park, and supports diverse biological and riparian communities typical of a small coastal river ecosystem.
 As such, is the duty of park managers to maintain ‘natural’ levels of salmon abundance.

-Evidence today suggests that populations of Pink salmon returning to spawn in the Indian River have grown tremendously in the past forty years.
+Evidence today suggests that populations of pink salmon returning to spawn in the Indian River have grown tremendously in the past forty years.
 In the 1980s, peak abundance estimates, conducted by the Alaska Department of Fish and Game (ADF&G) varied between several hundred and 20,000 fish.
 In the mid-1990s, however, peak spawner abundances regularly exceeded 100,000 and have regularly exceeded 400,000 pink salmon, three orders of magnitude higher than peak runs in the 1970s.

 The question faced by park managers is to what extent is increase in abundance is unique to the Indian River (and therefore driven by some potentially ‘unnatural’ cause).
-If the increase in abundance observed is reflected in other similar streams hosting Pink salmon populations on Baranof Island and elsewhere in northern Southeast Alaska, then it can be argued salmon populations are within their natural range of variation.
-If the Indian River’s populations of Pink salmon are indeed regional outliers, the question then becomes what factors may be contributing to this abundance?
-Unlike many streams in the region, the Indian River is located in a relatively developed area, adjacent to thriving commercial fisheries and a functioning salmon hatchery.
+If the increase in abundance observed is reflected in other similar streams hosting pink salmon populations on Baranof Island and elsewhere in the region, then it can be argued that salmon populations are within their natural range of variation.
+If the Indian River’s populations of pink salmon are indeed regional outliers, the question then becomes what factors might contribute to this abundance, including natural geomorphic features such as length, area, and gradient, and the hatchery at the mouth of the river?

-In an effort to address these questions, a team from the University of Washington visited Sitka in August of 2023 to interview concerned parties and begin the process of gathering relevant information and data.
-The team consisted of Professor Tom Quinn, Professor Mark Scheuerell, PhD student Brian McGreal, and were joined by National Parks Service Senior Science Advisor Scott Gende.
-Over the course of three days, the group met with representatives from Sitka National Historical Park, the Alaska Department of Fish and Game, the Sitka Tribe of Alaska, and the Sitka Sound Science Center, among others.
+To address these questions, a team from the University of Washington visited Sitka in August of 2023 to interview interested parties and begin the process of gathering relevant information, perspectives, and data.
+The team consisted of Professor Thomas Quinn, Professor Mark Scheuerell, PhD student Brian McGreal, and were joined by National Parks Service Senior Science Advisor Scott Gende.
+Over the course of three days, the group met with representatives from Sitka National Historical Park, the Alaska Department of Fish and Game, the Sitka Tribe of Alaska, and the Sitka Sound Science Center, Northern Southeast Regional Aquaculture Association, among others.
 Communications with these parties, specifically focused on questions of interest and data availability, are detailed in this report.

 COMMUNICATIONS

 Between the 21st and 23rd of August 2023 the team from the University of Washington conducted informational interviews with parties from various state and federal agencies as well as private non-profits associated with salmon monitoring and aquaculture in Sitka.
-In addition to these interviews, Tom Quinn presented a talk on the changing shape of salmon conservation efforts over the course of his 45 year career.
+In addition to these interviews, Thomas Quinn presented a public talk on the changing shape of salmon conservation efforts over the course of his 45-year career.
 These communications are detailed below.

 Alaska Department of Fish and Game (ADF&G)